 “Seniors on Medicare are obviously concerned about the donut hole, but many are more worried about it than they need to be,” said Tidball.
 “Part of that is because it’s very confusing to people.”

-The move to close the coverage gap was driven, in part, by demand for better patient outcomes, said Leigh Purvis, director of health services research for the AARP Public Policy Institute, noting a large body of evidence revealed that Medicare enrollees who pay for Part D reduce their adherence to prescribed treatments when they entered the donut hole.
+The legislative push to close the coverage gap was driven, in part, by demand for better patient outcomes, said Leigh Purvis, director of health services research for the AARP Public Policy Institute, noting a large body of evidence revealed that Medicare enrollees who pay for Part D reduce their adherence to prescribed treatments when they entered the donut hole.

 “It is hoped that closing the coverage gap will help reduce cost-related non-adherence when enrollees are in that portion of the Part D benefit,” said Purvis, in an email interview.
 “However, it’s important to note that rapidly increasing prescription drug prices have led some experts to conclude that closing the coverage gap will not necessarily prevent enrollees from experiencing high out-of-pocket costs.”